gi1mic/rc28_emulator/readme.md

 The other side of the buttons and LED's go to GND

+##   **Usage:**

+Simply plug it into a host PC running the RS-BA1 software and it will be detected just like a real RC-28.

+The arduino will also apear as a serial COM port on your machine.
+This means you can use Serial.print commands within the code to debug if you want.

+A real RC-28 uses a PIC18F14K50 as the processor.
+Microchip have some application notes and sample code for USB usage so it would probably not be a big task to port this to that processor.
+I think ICOM use an 128bit AES key for their firmware upload (on newer releases anyway) so do not think about trying to create a bootloader to read and flash their firmware.

 ##   **Notes:**
  - This is not a true emulation of the RC-28 as the arduino is configured to emulate both a HID and USB serial device simultaneously.
  - The RC-28 sends it reports via USB_Interrupt messages but straight HID messages seem to work just fine which is what I am using.